 Also known as shrooms and “magic mushrooms”, mushrooms containing what is called psilocybin are available fresh or dried and have long, slender stems topped by caps with dark gills on the underside.
 Fresh mushrooms have white or whitish-gray stems; the caps are dark brown around the edges and light brown or white in the center.

 Psilocybin mushrooms are ingested orally.
 They may also be brewed as a tea or added to other foods to mask their bitter flavor.

-Abuse of psilocybin mushrooms can also lead to poisoning if one of the many varieties of poisonous mushrooms is incorrectly identified as a psilocybin mushroom
+Abuse of psilocybin mushrooms can also lead to poisoning if one of the many varieties of poisonous mushrooms is incorrectly identified as a psilocybin mushroom.

-There are long-lasting effects from mushroom use:
+There are also long-lasting effects from mushroom use:

-Lack of motivation
+- Lack of motivation

-Inability to concentrate
+- Inability to concentrate

-Severe mental disturbances
+- Severe mental disturbances